alejamora04/Layover-Connections/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Layover Connection's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Lumache has its documentation hosted on read the docs.
+Major Steps
+**TODO**
+1. Build an App interface where solo travelers can sign up and check in to the O'hare Airport TO Build
+Backend:
+Front End
+2. Give users a simple option and scroll menu to announce how long they have to spend in the city.
+TO Build
+Backend:
+Front End
+3. Have the app display how many users are in the airport at the same time TO Build
+Backend:
+Front End
+4. Give any of the users the option to quickly post what they want to do in the city: ie check out a place to eat hit up a bar etc.
+TO Build
+Backend:
+Front End

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
 .. note::

 This project is under active development.

 Contents
 --------